Global chip shortage could continue into 2023 — What this means for you

 - The best MacBook deals for June 2021

-Due to Covid-19, many manufacturing plants were forced to close for safety reasons or reduce capacity causing shortages.
-Also, the pandemic caused the building of new fabrication plants to stop causing major delays with bringing them online.
+Due to Covid-19, many manufacturing plants were forced to close for safety reasons or reduce capacity, which caused shortages.
+Also, the pandemic caused the building of new fabrication plants to stop resulting in major delays in bringing them online.

-Though Apple was better-prepared thanks to having chip maker TSMC making the company's M1 and A-series chips, which allowed them to negotiate priority supplies, Apple has still struggled to meet demand in some instances.